ngrok/ngrok-docs/docs/integrations/okta/sso-oidc.md

 The ngrok integration with Okta supports:

 - **SP-Initiated SSO**: In this mode, users access ngrok edges and tunnels and are redirected to Okta for authentication.
-- **IDP-Initiated SSO**: In this mode, users can access ngrok edges and tunnel straight from the Okta Dashboard.

 ## Requirements